Matt-1123/aws_dva_co2_training/notes/ch5_lambda.md

+## 5.1 - Serverless 101
+* Going serverless enables you to build scalable applications quickly without managing any servers
+* What to know:
+  * No need for server management
+  * Automatic continuous scaling (as needed)
+  * Only pay when your code executes (including free-tier options)
+    * Serverless applications are __event-driven__ and you are only charged for when your code is executed
+  * Independent: each event will trigger a single function
+* Examples of AWS serverless technologies:
+  * Lambda: enables you to run code as functions without provisioning any servers.
+  * SQS (Simple Queue Service) - A message queuing service that allows you to decouple and scale your applications.
+    * __decoupled application__ - "In microservice architectures, applications are built and deployed as highly decoupled, focussed services.
+A decoupled application architecture allows each component to perform its tasks independently - it allows components to remain completely autonomous and unaware of each other.
+A change in one service shouldn't require a change in the other services.
+It is the process of separating services so that their functionality is more self-contained."
+  * SNS (Simple Notification Service) - A messaging service for sending text messages, mobile notifications, and emails.
+  * API Gateway - allows you to create, publish, and secure APIs at any scale.
+  * DynamoDB - fully managed NoSQl database
+  * S3 - Object storage and web hosting
+* Serverless website example: When a user enters the address, their browser sends a request to the API Gateway and your request is then routed to the appropriate Lambda function.
+Each lambda function handles different functionalities of the website, e.g. discussion forums, playing videos (from S3).
+It can also use 3P services, such as credit card payments, other non-AWS databases, etc.

+## 5.2 - Introducing Lambda
+* __Serverless Compute__
+  * Run your code in AWS without provisioning any servers.
+  * Lambda takes care of everything required to run your code, including the runtime environment.
+* Supported languages: Node.js, Python, Java, C#, Ruby, PowerShell, and Go
+* Pricing is based on the number of requests, their duration (milliseconds), and the amount of memory (GB-seconds) used by your Lambda function.
+* Event-driven architecture:
+  * event-driven - Lambda functions can be automatically triggered by other AWS services, or called directly from any web or mobile app.
+  * triggered by events - these events could be things like changes to data in an S3 bucket, or a call from the Alexa cloud.
+  * triggered by user requests - you can use API Gateway to configure an HTTP endpoint, allowing you to trigger your function at any time using an HTTP request.

 ## 5.3 Lab - Creating a Lambda Function Using the AWS Console
 Learning objectives
 1. Author Node.js Lambda Function in the AWS Console.